 - Tweety Bird of Looney Tunes in spirit - he doesn't actually tweet much, but, well, he's a canary.

-- Boo in Monsters Inc is a slight variant.
+- Boo in Monsters, Inc. is a slight variant.
 Her real name is Mary, but she's just a baby and doesn't know how to introduce herself.
 'Boo' wasn't the first word she said to Sully, but she screams it later.

 - In an episode of Phineas and Ferb, the characters call an alien Meap because that's the only word he says (so that's how he replies when they ask his name).
 He gets hold of a translator mustache at the end of the episode, though.
+Considering he never corrects the kids when he does speak English, and his enemy Mitch also calls him Meap, it might actually be his name.

 - King Erik VI Menved (1274-1319) of Denmark.
 The byname "Menved" is derived from his habit of saying "ved alle hellige maend" (by all holy men).